junzhao680/junzhao680.github.io/index.md

-Hello and welcome to my blog and i wish you have a nice exploration !
+# Hello and welcome to my blog and I wish you have a nice exploration !

-Pay attention please : all pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
+Pay attention please : all pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/) you can click the link left to learn more about it.

 ![Image of fast.ai logo](images/logo.png)